shxntanu/SE-Lab-Assignments/README.md

 want a set of lines that connects all your offices with a minimum total cost.
 Solve the problem by suggesting appropriate data structures.

+## Question 8

+Given sequence k = k1 <k2 < … < kn of n sorted keys, with a search
+probability pi for each key ki .
+Build the Binary search tree that has the least search cost given the access probability for each key.

 ## Question 9

 A dictionary stores keywords and its meanings.
 Provide facility for adding new keywords, deleting keywords,